I've forgotten my password

-Not at the moment.
-This is to make sure we are meeting visitor density requirements.
+Not at the moment but they'll be back soon!
 But if you want to hear a keeper talk whilst seeing our animals in real life, you can watch them on your personal devices by clicking here.

 + Is the Nocturnal House open?

 Yes!
 The Nocturnal House is now open so you can discover more about Australia’s nighttime creatures.

 + Is the Australian Reptile Encounter open?

 Yes!
 Our scaly mates can’t wait to see you again.
 Bonus – to keep our cold-blooded creatures toasty warm, the reptile house is also one of the hottest places in Perth during winter – go check it out.

 Most of our animal encounters are now back!
 Check out our Close Encounters page for more details.

 The beloved carousel will be operating with cleaning taking place between rides.

 Not yet, but we have a variety of food trucks at the Zoo to keep your growling stomachs content.
 We encourage you to grab a takeaway and dine in the beautiful Zoo grounds.

 The BBQs are currently not operational.
 We’re sorry for the inconvenience.
 Just like you, we’re yearning for the return of the great Aussie barbie!